John Nunn: Career

 In 1975, he became the European Junior Chess Champion.
 He gained the Grandmaster title in 1978 and was British champion in 1980.
 Nunn has twice won individual gold medals at Chess Olympiads.
 In 1989, he finished sixth in the inaugural 'World Cup', a series of tournaments in which the top 25 players in the world competed.
 His best performance in the World Chess Championship cycle came in 1987, when he lost a playoff match against Lajos Portisch for a place in the Candidates Tournament.
 At the prestigious Hoogovens tournament (held annually in Wijk aan Zee) he was a winner in 1982, 1990 and 1991.

 Nunn achieved his highest Elo rating of 2630 in January 1995.
 Six years earlier, in January 1989, his then rating of 2620 was high enough to elevate him into the world's top ten, where he shared ninth place.
 This was close to the peak of the English chess boom, and there were two English players above him on the list: Nigel Short (world number three, 2650) and Jonathan Speelman (world number five, 2640).
 Nunn has now retired from serious tournament play and, until he resurfaced as a player in two Veterans events in 2014 and 2015, had not played a FIDE-rated game since August 2006; however, he has been active in the ECF rapid play.

 As well as being a strong player, Nunn is regarded as one of the best contemporary authors of chess books.
 He has penned many books, including Secrets of Grandmaster Chess, which won the British Chess Federation Book of the Year award in 1988, and John Nunn's Best Games, which took the award in 1995.
 He is the director of chess publishers Gambit Publications.
 Chess historian Edward Winter has written of him:

 A polymath, Nunn has written authoritative monographs on openings, endings and compositions, as well as annotated games collections and autobiographical volumes.
 As an annotator he is equally at home presenting lucid prose descriptions for the relative novice and analysis of extreme depth for the expert.

-In a 2010 interview, Magnus Carlsen explained that he thought extreme intelligence could actually be a hindrance to one's chess career.
+In a 2010 interview, Magnus Carlsen said he thought extreme intelligence could be a hindrance to one's chess career.
 As an example of this, he cited Nunn: